Printmaking

 Authenticity Guaranteed

-Worldwide Shipping
+Worldwide Express Shipping

 14-Day Returns

-Easy returns on all undamaged works
+Easy returns on undamaged works in original packaging.

 Fu first painted this subject in 1943, while living in Chongqing during the Sino-Japanese War.
 At the time, Japanese forces were advancing into Hunan, the land of the ancient Chu state.
 He created the work alongside his wife, deeply moved by the verse: "Gently the autumn breeze blows; leaves fall on Dongting Lake’s waves".
 Fu Baoshi skillfully blends his signature Baoshi Cun landscape brushwork with varied dry-wet ink contrasts, creating a poetic autumn scene of falling leaves and misty Dongting waves.With subtle soft color tones and the artistic idea of capturing spirit over mere form, the work perfectly conveys the goddess’s subtle melancholy and tender longing.
 This piece comes from a private Hong Kong collection and is accompanied by a collection certificate authenticated by the Art Research Institute.